SPantoja-Proj/macmini-homelab-tripleboot/README.md

 4. Boot Camp Assistant will:

-Resize the macOS partition
+-Resize the macOS partition

-Create a BOOTCAMP partition
+-Create a BOOTCAMP partition

-Restart the Mac
+-Restart the Mac

 `Note` Boot Camp Assistant will reboot, but it may not automatically detect the USB installer.
 That’s expected on older Macs.